ubisoft/mixer/doc/README.md

 If you have quick questions or want to chat with us, we have a channel on the Blender chat dedicated to this addon: https://blender.chat/channel/mixer-addon

-## License and copyright

-The original code is Copyright (C) 2020 Ubisoft.

-All code of the `mixer` package except the `mixer.broadcaster` sub-package is under the GPLv3 license.
-Code of the `mixer.broadcaster` sub-package is under the MIT license so feel free to extract it and use it directly in other python projects that are under a permissive license.

 ## Documentation